Tire’s Time: Bridgestone Corporation Factory Study Tour

 4. Japanese Language for International Graduate Students (HOKO): J1 (2 credits)

-Lecturer: Ms. Mikako Sueta and Ms. Chigusa Saito (she is lovely ^^)
+Lecturers: Ms. Mikako Sueta and Ms. Chigusa Saito (she is lovely ^^)

 Do you know that Japanese language skill is divided into seven levels?
 There are J1, J2, …, J7.
 The bigger the number, the more expert you are.
 Now I am on J1 class.
 Can you imagine how is my Japanese language =P ? hahaha…